Style Ideas: How to Get the Eclectic Boho Glam Look

 Using a pale grey paint colour on the walls and replacing the flooring (which unfortunately was beyond repair when we moved in), we chose a wood flooring in a very dark stain to create contrasts of light and dark.
 The dark flooring has a soft sheen and creates an elegant space that lends well to the age of the property.
-Check out the Barafundle Dark Oak here on Woodpecker flooring which is quite similar to what we used.

 There’s also a wide range of different styles that are represented in this single room.
 There’s the classic shape of the chesterfield sofa, the laid-back mid-century woven chairs, a 1930’s TV cabinet updated with paint and mirror glass and the coffee table is quite contemporary.

 To keep things consistent rather than chaotic, the colour scheme is repeated throughout the space with elements of cranberry, pink, green and gold repeated throughout.
 I also use velvet repeatedly from the couch and small settee to the curtains and cushions.
 The backs of all the furniture are also relatively the same height.
 These elements combined help to pull the room together.